-NASTAD's Global Program works with governments in the Caribbean Region, including Guyana and Haiti, to support knowledge transfer and applied technical assistance for HIV surveillance, and use of the generated surveillance data for program planning, monitoring, and evaluation.
+NASTAD's Global Program works with governments in the Caribbean Region, including Guyana and Haiti, to support knowledge transfer and applied technical assistance for HIV surveillance, and use of surveillance data for program planning, monitoring, and evaluation.
 To further facilitate capacity building and knowledge transfer, NASTAD has created Case-based and Biological and Behavioral Surveillance Survey Toolkits.
 The Toolkits provide an orientation to these surveillance methods, document processes, and share tools and resources for planning and implementation.

-- In Trinidad and Tobago and The Bahamas, NASTAD is helping to reinforce HIV surveillance systems, supporting both refinement of existing case-based HIV surveillance systems and implementation of surveillance systems for populations at greater risk for HIV, using integrated biological and behavioral surveillance (IBBS) studies.
-Complementing a case-based surveillance system, IBBS studies allow for a greater understating of the local epidemic, better guiding how to target prevention and care programs and resources.
+In Trinidad and Tobago, The Bahamas and Jamaica, NASTAD is helping to reinforce HIV surveillance systems, supporting both refinement of existing case-based HIV surveillance systems and implementation of surveillance systems for populations at greater risk for HIV, using biological and behavioral surveillance studies (BBSS).
+Complementing a case-based surveillance system, BBSS research allows for a greater understanding of the local epidemic, better guiding how to target prevention and care programs and resources.

 SNAPSHOT: TRINIDAD AND TOBAGO

 In Trinidad and Tobago, the Ministry of Health (MoH) has identified HIV/AIDS surveillance among high risk groups as a national priority.
 In order to execute the MoH's strategic information plan, NASTAD engaged with Trinidad and Tobago in 2011 to plan for national biological and behavioral surveillance surveys (BBSS) among these groups.
 NASTAD provides support to the MoH in the form of planning, implementation and supervision, drawing on 20 years of HIV surveillance experience in the United States.